monte-fm/symfony2/README.md

         </exec>
     </target>

-So now you can start code standart with command:
+So now you can start code standart with command from your project path:
 ```
 ant run-code-standards
 ```